Top Baseball Prospects for 2016

-Gary Sanchez is a very young but promising backstop from Austin, Texas with a tantalizing upside that should not be ignored.
+Gary Sanchez is a young but promising backstop from Austin, Texas with a tantalizing upside that should not be ignored.
 He's a big boy who could further grow into a Joe Mauer shape, and his bat comes from the same forest as the Minnesota superstar, if not quite the same tree.
-Unless he becomes part of a package used to upgrade Yankee pitching, he should be one of their top prospects for several more years to come.
+Unless he becomes part of a package used to upgrade Yankee pitching, he'll remain one of their top young players in the years to come.

 Full Scouting Report for Gary Sanchez

 SB 56 BA 36 SC 65 BP 92 SN ES 57 ML 59

 SB 57 BA 52 SC 74 BP 56 SN ES 34 ML 58

 A possible long-term heir to Troy Tulowitzki's erstwhile shortstop throne in Colorado, Trevor Story is a hard-hitting infield prospect who's getting very close to major league ready.
 While the presence of even-more-highly-regarded Brendan Rogers may push Story to second or third base, he's still got all the makings of a regular position player.

 SB 58 BA SC BP SN ES ML